How to Really Use Toothpaste on Pimples

 - Leave it on overnight if possible, or at least until the paste dries

-It’s common for people to try this tip and conclude it doesn’t work or has irritated their skin.
+It is common for people to try this tip for acne and conclude it doesn’t work or has irritated their skin.

 This is because they grab whatever tube happens to be the household variety at the time, and these days this is more than likely to be some sort of minty/blue/crystal injected type!